 L1 = >Would you like to group?

-L2 = /shout TRAIN TO ZONE!!\nRun for it!
+L2 = /shout TRAIN TO ZONE!!\n/say Run for it!

 Everything after the / or > is entered into the chat box as-is, except for the key sequence \n which symbolizes a line break for multi-line macros.
-Instead of typing ‘\n’, Return is pressed once to send the message up to that point, then again to re-open the chat box and continue the rest of the macro after the ‘\n’.
+Instead of typing \n, Return is pressed once to send the message up to that point, then Return (or /) again to re-open the chat box and continue the rest of the macro after the \n.
 Thus L2 in the example above sends two messages.

-This will lock out most other inputs while the chat box is in use, so to send the text as quickly as possible it will be copied into your system clipboard and then pasted into the game by using the PasteText= KeyBind.
-If PasteText is not set to anything (such as for games that do not support pasting text into the chat box) the app will instead type the text in manually with multiple individual key presses.
+Most other keyboard input will be locked out by the game client while the chat box is in use, so to send messages and commands as quickly as possible they will be copied into your system clipboard and then pasted into the game by using the PasteText= Key Bind (next section explains Key Binds).
+If PasteText= is not set to anything (such as for games that do not support pasting text into the chat box) the app will instead type the text in manually character-by-character.

 [Scheme]